-This month’s “everybody must read” book is Against Charity by Daniel Raventos and Julie Wark.
+This time’s “everybody must read” book is Against Charity by Daniel Raventos and Julie Wark.

 The book is both a critique of institutional charity as based on the unequal relationship between giver and receiver and a defense of kindness, understood as a call for equality and fraternity.